 The Assam Development Corporation has its own tourist home called as Lalita Kanta Yatri Niwas.
-It offers excellent lodging as well as food facility.
-While, the cost of the rooms is moderate, all kinds of modern amenities are present for the visitors to use as well.
+It offers excellent lodging as well as a food facility.
+While the cost of the rooms is moderate, all kinds of modern amenities are present for the visitors to use as well.

-Moreover, the presence of many luxuries and budget hotels is also present for travelers at the Nilachal Hills.
+Moreover, the presence of many luxuries and budget hotels is also present for travellers at the Nilachal Hills.
 From lodges to guest homes and a temple run guest house, visitors have lots of choices.
-One can also decide to put up at Guwahati and travel to the temple by availing public transportation like buses, auto rickshaws and taxis.
+One can also decide to put up at Guwahati and travel to the temple by availing public transportation like buses, auto-rickshaws and taxis.

 Some of the temples near Kamakhya Temple are: